comp-348/textbook/src/chapters/preface/install.md

-# Installing OCaml
+# Installing The Languages

-If all you need is a way to follow along with the code examples in this book, you don't actually have to install OCaml!
-The code on each page is executable in your browser, as described earlier in this [Preface](about).

-If you want to take it a step further but aren't ready to spend time installing OCaml yourself, we provide a [virtual machine](../appendix/vm) with OCaml pre-installed inside a Linux OS.

-But if you want to do OCaml development on your own, you'll need to install it on your machine.
-There's no universally "right" way to do that.
-The instructions below are for Cornell's CS 3110 course, which has goals and needs beyond just OCaml.
-Nonetheless, you might find them to be useful even if you're not a student in the course.

 Here's what we're going to install:

 - A Unix development environment
-- OPAM, the OCaml Package Manager
-- An OPAM *switch* with the OCaml compiler and some packages
+- The Steel Bank Common Lisp compiler
+- The SWI-Prolog compiler
+- The GNU C compiler
+- The Python compiler
-- The Visual Studio Code editor, with OCaml support
+- The Visual Studio Code editor, with language support

-The installation process will rely heavily on the *terminal*, or text interface to your computer.
-If you're not too familiar with it, you might want to brush up with a [terminal tutorial][terminal-tutorial].
+The installation process will rely heavily on the _terminal_, or text interface to your computer.
+If you're not too familiar with it, don't worry about it too much for now, we'll setup in-editor tools for you to use too.
+If you do want to learn or brush up on your unix terminal knowledge here's a [terminal tutorial][terminal-tutorial].

 [terminal-tutorial]: https://ubuntu.com/tutorials/command-line-for-beginners